 The Scoping Study is the first stage in the process of developing a CMP.
 The Cooks River Alliance has engaged a consultant to undertake the Scoping Study.
 The Scoping Study identifies the work undertaken to date on the environmental management of the catchment and areas that need addressing in the remainder of the CMP.

 What area is included in the Scoping Study?

 The area considered in the scoping study is the catchment of the Cooks River and adjacent airport and port.
 These areas are considered due to the impact on the Cooks River and impact to the water quality of the river.

 Who prepares a Coastal Management Program?

 A CMP is prepared by local councils in consultation with their communities and relevant public authorities.
-The Cooks River catchment CMP is being coordinated by the Cooks River Alliance on behalf of member councils Bayside, City of Canterbury Bankstown, Inner West and Strathfield.
+The Cooks River catchment CMP is being coordinated by the Cooks River Alliance on behalf of our partners Bayside, City of Canterbury Bankstown, Inner West, Strathfield and Sydney Water.
 The Alliance is also working with state government agencies and public authorities, land managers in the catchment and the community to develop a CMP.
 These include:

 - Botany Bay and Catchment Alliance

 - Burwood Council

 - City of Canterbury Bankstown Aboriginal and Torres Strait Islander Reference Group

 - NSW Ports